-Species in the genus are popular garden plants, known as "Border Stonecrops" or "Border Sedums".
+Members of the genus Hylotelephium are popular garden plants, known as "Border Stonecrops" or "Border Sedums".
 Hylotelephiums are mostly tall, perennial plants with usually thick and sometimes tuberous roots.
 They die down in winter, then shoot up again in spring.
 These plants are essential beauties for the late season garden and deserve a spot in gravel gardens.
-They are undemanding, not aggressive, with fleshy, drought resistant foliage and lovely domed flower heads packed with a profusion of tiny, starry flowers, opening to white, pink or red blossoms in late summer or early fall.
+They are undemanding, not aggressive, with fleshy, drought-resistant foliage and lovely domed flower heads packed with a profusion of tiny, starry flowers, opening to white, pink or red blossoms in late summer or early fall.

 Horticulturalists have hybridized many of the species to create new cultivars.
 There are hundreds of Hylotelephium cultivars and hybrids.
 Hylotelephium 'Herbstfreude', also known as Hylotelephium 'Autumn Joy', is perhaps the most well-known of this group.